F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/readme.md

 ### Changing the BIG-IP Configuration Utility (GUI) port
 The Management port shown in the example diagram is **443**, however you can alternatively use **8443** in your configuration if you need to use port 443 for application traffic.
 To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.
+***Important***: The default port provisioned is dependent on 1) what BIG-IP version you choose to deploy as well as 2) how many nics are configured on that BIG-IP.  v13.0.000 and above in a single-nic configuration utilizes port 8443, all older BIG-IP versions, as well as newer(then v13.0.000) versions with multiple interfaces will default to 443 on the MGMT interface.
 ***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.

 ## Documentation